fuziki/UnityPluginXcodeTemplate/README.md

-# Unity Native Plugin Template for iOS & macOS using Swift
+# Unity Native Plugin Example for iOS & macOS using Swift

 Unity supports native plugin, which are libraries of native code written in Swift.
 Native plugin make possible for code written in C# to call functions from these libraries.